Electives

 Logistics & SCM

-Today’s businesses are highly outsourced, therefore, the management of the “extended enterprise” and value creation outside of the firm boundaries have become increasingly important.
-The COVID-19 pandemic, supply chain disruptions and worldwide shortages of supplies, or the increasing cost due to inflation have put a spotlight on the criticality of resilient and efficient supply chains.
+Today's businesses are highly outsourced, so managing the "extended enterprise" and creating value outside the corporate walls has become increasingly important.
+The COVID-19 pandemic and the resulting supply and demand shocks in the supply chain, global supply shortages, or rising costs due to inflation have highlighted the criticality of resilient and efficient supply chains.
+This has been compounded by various geopolitical tensions that are causing companies to rethink their global supply chain footprint.
 The overall objective of the elective “Logistics and Supply Chain Management” is to familiarize students with fundamental concepts and recent developments relevant to the management of value chains in a globalized world.
 Among others, students will obtain the ability to answer questions such as: What to do internally, what to outsource?
 How to set up sourcing relationships?
 How to set up supply chains?
 How to distribute products to customers?
 How to utilize intermediaries such as logistics service firms to operate supply chains?
-The elective "Logistics and Supply Chain Management" covers the following broad areas:
+The elective “Logistics and Supply Chain Management” covers two broad areas:

 • Supply Chain Strategy, Design and Digitalization